LeHan-ZJU/Behavior-Analysis-platform/README.md

 ## Introduction

 This is a platform for rat behavior data collection and analysis.
+This platform is helpful to improve the efficiency of research related to animal behavioral experiments such as bBrain-Computer Interfaces (BCI).

 ## Directory